On the functor l^2: The image

-The category $\Hilbi$ is a groupoid, and hence has a dagger.
-It carries two dagger symmetric monoidal structures: $\oplus$ and $\otimes$.
+The category $\Hilbi$ carries two dagger symmetric monoidal structures: $\oplus$ and $\otimes$.
 Because having (co)limits only depends on a skeleton of the specifying diagram, $\Hilbi$ does not have (co)equalizers, nor (finite) (co)products, but does have directed (co)limits. \end{definition}

 \begin{proposition} A morphism in $\Hilb$ is a partial isometry if and only if it is of the form $v \after \ltwo f \after u$ for morphisms $f$ in $\PInj$ and unitaries $u,v$ in $\Hilbi$. \end{proposition} \begin{proof} Clearly a map of the form $v \after \ltwo f \after u$ is a partial isometry.
 Conversely, suppose that $i \colon H \to K$ is a partial isometry.
 Choose an orthonormal basis $X \subseteq H$ for its initial space $\ker(i)^\perp$, and choose an orthonormal basis $X' \subseteq H$ for $\ker(i)$, giving a unitary $u \colon H \to \ltwo(X \oplus X')$.
 Let $Y=i(X) \subseteq K$.
 Then $Y$ will be an orthonormal basis for the final space $\ker(i^\dag)^\perp$ because $i$ acts isometrically on $X$.
 Choose an orthonormal basis $Y' \subseteq K$ for $\ker(i^\dag)$, giving a unitary $v \colon \ltwo(Y \oplus Y') \to K$.
 Now, if we define $f = (\xyline{X \oplus X' & X \ar@{ >->}[l] \ar@{ >->}|-{i}[r] & Y \oplus Y'})$, then $i=v \after \ltwo f \after u$. \end{proof}